The spine of the T-graph of the Hilbert scheme of points in the plane: The tropical ideal of an edge of the spine

 Thus the universal ideal $I$ over $C_{\prec}(M^-)$ is

 The degree-$18$ Macaulay matrix is The degree-$18$ matroid of $I$ thus has rank $2$ on the ground set $\{x^9, x^6y^2, x^3y^4, y^6 \}$, with circuits

-This is not the uniform matroid, and does not have any loops or coloops. \end{example} \begin{remark} In Example \ref{ex:MajorCounterexample}, $\trop(I)$ is ``maximally general'', in the following sense.
+This is not the uniform matroid, and does not have any loops or coloops.
+This is the smallest example we know in which a matroid appears that is not the direct sum of a uniform matroid with a collection of loops and coloops. \end{example} \begin{remark} In Example \ref{ex:MajorCounterexample}, $\trop(I)$ is ``maximally general'', in the following sense.
 Let $J \subseteq \mathbb B[x,y]$ be any tropical ideal with Hilbert function $h$, in the sense of \cite{TropicalIdeals}.
 Then for all $d\ge0,$ the matroid $\mathcal M(J_d)$ is a weak image of $\trop(I)_d.$ \end{remark}

 \begin{bibdiv}

 \begin{biblist}*{labels={alphabetic}}

 \bib{AltmannSturmfels}{article}{ author={Altmann, Klaus}, author={Sturmfels, Bernd}, title={The graph of monomial ideals}, journal={J. Pure Appl.
 Algebra}, volume={201}, date={2005}, number={1-3}, pages={250--263}, issn={0022-4049}, }